albumentations-team/albumentations.ai/mkdocs/src/docs/introduction/image_augmentation.md

 # What is image augmentation and how it can improve the performance of deep neural networks

 Deep neural networks require a lot of training data to obtain good results and prevent overfitting.
-However, it often very difficult to get enough training samples.
+However, it is often very difficult to get enough training samples.
 Multiple reasons could make it very hard or even impossible to gather enough data:

 - To make a training dataset, you need to obtain images and then label them.
 For example, you need to assign correct class labels if you have an image classification task.
 For an object detection task, you need to draw bounding boxes around objects.
 For a semantic segmentation task, you need to assign a correct class to each input image pixel.
 This process requires manual labor, and sometimes it could be very costly to label the training data.
 For example, to correctly label medical images, you need expensive domain experts.